On algebraic volume density property: Preliminaries

 \section{Preliminaries}

-The main aim of this section is to remind the definition and some properties of semi-compatible vector fields.
+The main aim of this section is to remind the definition of semi-compatible vector fields and their properties .
 This notion will be our main tool in the search of $\C[X]$-modules in the space $D^{-1} \circ \Theta ( \LieAO (X))$ discussed in the Introduction.

-\begin{notation} In what follows $X$ is always a smooth affine algebraic variety over $\C$ (except for Remark \ref{nc.01.13.10} where it is normal) and all other notations mentioned in Introduction will remain valid.
-We consider often a situation when $X$ is equipped also with an algebraic action of a finite group $\Gamma$.
-We call such an $X$ a $\Gamma$-variety.
+\begin{notation} For the rest of the paper $X$ is always a {\bf smooth affine irreducible algebraic variety over $\C$} with an exception of Remark \ref{nc.01.13.10} (where $X$ is normal) and all other notations mentioned in Introduction remain valid.
+We consider often a situation when $X$ is equipped also with an {\bf effective} algebraic action of a group $\Gamma$.
+We call such an $X$ a $\Gamma$-variety and for the rest of the paper $\Gamma$ is always {\bf finite} .
 The ring of regular $\Gamma$-invariant functions will be denoted by $\C [X, \Gamma ]$; it is naturally isomorphic to the ring $\C [X/\Gamma ]$ of regular functions on the quotient space $X/\Gamma$. \end{notation}